AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ```

 ## Network functions
-OmicsFold provides a set of functions to process a DIABLO model into a multi-omic interaction network
+OmicsFold provides a set of functions to extract and process data from a DIABLO model
-visualization.
-The network functions extract the associations between
+into a multi-omic interaction network visualization.
+The network functions identify associations between
-top features and reformat the associations into a network object
+top features in the model and reformat the associations into a network object
 for direct visualization in R or visualization in an external
 program such as Cytoscape.